BrigHT Futures @BHT

 9. Reflection (understand more about approaches to reflection and self-evaluation and appreciate the role of reflection in professional practice in healthcare)

-• Which jobs will be in demand when I leave education?
+• be aware of which jobs will be in demand in the future.

 Meet our BHT family